estanislao-lexicon/miniProject-week40/README.md

 - [] Your application needs at least 2 classes.
 - [] Use these classes when you add items to a list.
 - [] You should be able to add items to the list(s) until you write "q" (for quit).
 - [] Summarize price when presenting list.
+(LINQ)
 - [] The list should be sorted from low price to high and a sum at the bottom.
+(LINQ)

 ## Level 3